-Red River Commodities (Lubbock, TX, 806.763.9747) is contracting confectionary at \$18/\$10 per cwt. based on large/small seed.
+Red River Commodities (Lubbock, TX, 806.763.9747) contracts are full.
+Earlier pricing was at \$21/\$13 per cwt. based on large/small seed.
 Allow at least 4-5% for trash.
 For the South Plains, delivery points include Red River facilities in Lubbock and Allmon (Floyd Co.) as well as Southwestern Grain, Plainview; Petersburg Co-op, and Kelly Green in Muleshoe.
 Current Panhandle delivery locations include Bushland Co-op, Dumas, and Sunray.
-Call for other possible options.

-Sigco Sun (Goodland, KS, 800.742.9259) offers contracts for with prices specific for particular confectionary hybrids of Triumph Seed.
+Sigco Sun (Goodland, KS, 800.742.9259) offers contracts for with prices specific for particular confectionary hybrids of Triumph Seed, but they are essentially all filled.
 Allow at least 4-5% for trash.
-Delivery is available to Oglesby Grain in Dumas at \$19/\$13.
-Delivery can also be made to Goodland.
+Delivery is available to Oglesby Grain in Dumas at \$19/\$13, but delivery direct to Goodland, KS is also available.